nklisch/student-dashboard/README.md

 $ python -m ensurepip --upgrade
 ```

 ## 2. Install MariaDB Connector/C 3.1.

 This is needed for SQL alchemy mariaDB connector in python.

-Follow the following steps:

 ### 1. Verify you have wget or install it: